Hartford Distributors shooting: Shooting

 At the time Thornton started shooting, there were around 40 employees in the building.
 In just a few minutes, Thornton murdered eight coworkers and seriously injured two others.
 Many employees made calls to 911, with some callers identifying Thornton as the shooter.
 Police arrived on the scene just three minutes after the first 911 call.
 Police entered the building ten minutes after the first 911 call.
 Thornton promptly hid in a locked office.
 As more police entered the building, Thornton used a discarded cell phone to call his mother and explained to her what he had done.
 He told her he planned on turning the gun on himself.
 As police closed in, Thornton called 911, saying his motive for the massacre was racism he had experienced in the workplace.
 He told the 911 operator that he wished he had killed more people.
 Soon after hanging up and telling the police he was coming out of the room, he killed himself with a shot to the head.
 It is determined that Thornton had fired 26 rounds, including the suicide shot, from his Ruger SR9, only reloading once.

 Victims

-Eight people were killed and two others were injured in the shooting.
+Eight men were killed and two other men were injured in the shooting.